Coffee Talk Episode 2: Hibiscus & Butterfly: Development and release

 The game was developed and published by Toge Productions.
 After Coffee Talk received requests for additional stories for the game's characters, Toge Productions planned a downloadable content (DLC) project for Coffee Talk.
 The developers planned that the development of the DLC would be done in at most two or six months, but game development continued for around one year as they continued adding gameplay features and revising the story.
 The studio decided that the game be released as a sequel rather than a DLC as it would be more financially viable.

 The sequel to Coffee Talk was announced on 31 August 2021.
 It was released as a demo on 17 January 2022, shortly before the death of Mohammad Fahmi, the main creator of the first episode of Coffee Talk, in March 2022.
 The game was released on 20 April 2023 for Windows, Nintendo Switch, PlayStation 4 and Xbox One.

-A sequel, Coffee Talk Tokyo is scheduled to be released on 5 March 2026.
+A sequel/spin-off, Coffee Talk Tokyo was released on 21 May 2026.